paf31/blog-source/posts/2018-04-08-Incrementally-Improving-The-DOM.markdown

   }
 ```

-Simple isn't it?

 A `Jet` is a value of type `a`, paired with a change of type `Change a`, where `Change a` is the change structure acting on `a`.
 I say "_the_ change structure", since the functional dependency on `Patch` makes it unique.

-We should think of the value `Jet x dx` as being positioned currently at `x`, and _about to move_ by the amount `dx`.
-This might be reminiscent of dual numbers, from automatic differentiation, in which we pair a number with its rate of change.

-In PureScript, we don't have associated types, but we can make a crude approximation by packaging up the (unique) type under a fundep as an abstract data type and using `unsafeCoerce` to construct values (safely!):
+`Change` is defined using something like an _associated type_.
+In PureScript, unlike in GHC Haskell, we don't have associated types, but we can make a crude approximation by packaging up the (unique) type under a fundep as an abstract data type and using `unsafeCoerce` to construct values (safely!):

 ```purescript
 data Change a